oplik0/opliko-hashnode-backup/cl41tosl2016npmnv3adhan4f.md

 So that problem is solved, we just need to increase the balance by 1337 minus whatever this value is.
 Now all that remains is actually exploiting a "bug" in this contract.

-# how to be small
+# How to be small

 The `increaseBalance` function has just three lines, with the last one doing what we need: increasing the balance by the value we provide.
 The issue are the first two: they are both checks against the sender.
 ```solidity